joshuacarmack/tricitiesmesh/content/blog/news/client-mode-always/index.md

 ***Notably, the Router-Client role has been deprecated in recent Meshtastic versions to simplify role assignments and improve network efficiency.​***

-So let's break this into a couple of different topics about advantages and disadvantages
+So lets look at some advantages and disadvantages

 Advantages of Client and Client Mute Modes for Mobile Nodes: